Emerging chiral edge states from the confinement of a magnetic Weyl semimetal in Co$_3$Sn$_2$S$_2$: Introduction

-Recently, another topological metallic state, the Weyl semimetal (WSM), was experimentally determined ~\cite{Xu2015TaAs,Lv2015TaAs}, and has been viewed as a 3D QAHE~\cite{Wan2011,Burkov:2011de}.
-Motivated by progress in the development of Weyl semimetals, we propose another method of efficiently realizing the QAHE.
-In WSMs, the conduction and valence bands linearly contact each other in 3D momentum space via Weyl points, which behave as monopoles of Berry curvatures with positive and negative chirality.
+Recently, another topological metallic state, the Weyl semimetal (WSM), was experimentally determined~\cite{Xu2015TaAs,Lv2015TaAs}.
+Magnetic WSM with layered structures can be understood as coupled 2D QAHE layers~\cite{Wan2011,Burkov:2011de}.
+Motivated by this understanding and the development of WSMs, we propose another method of efficiently realizing the QAHE state in a real material.
+In WSMs, the conduction and valence bands linearly touch each other in 3D momentum space at Weyl points, which behave as monopoles of Berry curvatures with positive and negative chirality.
 According to symmetries, WSMs can be classified into two groups, those with and without time reversal symmetry.
-Since the Berry curvature is odd under time reversal operation, the magnetic WSMs often host a strong AHE originating from the Weyl points.
+Since the Berry curvature is odd under time reversal, the magnetic WSMs often host a strong AHE originating from the Weyl points.
 Since Weyl points can only be defined in 3D momentum space, they require translation symmetry in 3D.
 Therefore, the Weyl point can be removed by opening a band gap through the breaking of periodic boundary conditions along one direction.
 If band ordering is maintained during this procedure, it is possible to obtain a QAHE phase in the 2D limit of the magnetic WSMs.
-On the other hand, since the QAHE exists only in the extreme 2D limit, magnetic WSMs with layered crystal structures are preferred material candidates.
-In this study, we propose a candidate material for achieving the QAHE based on magnetic WSMs, which can be generalized and applied to all other WSMs.
+On the other hand, since the QAHE exists only in the extreme 2D limit, magnetic WSMs with layered crystal structures are preferred material candidates. \\